ollama/ollama/docs/api.md

 POST /api/pull
 ```

-Download a model from a model registry.
+Download a model from the ollama.ai registry.
 Cancelled pulls are resumed from where they left off, and multiple calls will share the same download progress.

 ### Parameters